xDaryamo/puccini/puccini-tosca/README.md

   type hierarchy.
 * Phase 4: Inheritance.
 A tree of all inheritance tasks and their dependencies by path.
 * Phase 5: Rendering.
 Dumps the rendered entities.
-  More useful, perhaps, would be the `--examine/-e` switch (see below).
+  More useful, perhaps, would be the `--filter/-t` switch (see below).

-The `--examine/-e` switch can be used to dump a specific parsed entity.
+The `--filter/-t` switch can be used to filter for specific parsed entities.
 Each entity is given a path that more-or-less follows JSON.
 For example, a path can be:

     topology_template.node_templates["store"].properties["name"]

-The switch will search for all paths that contains your string, e.g. `-e properties`.
-You can even include one or more wildcards, e.g. `-e 'node*properties*data'`.
+The switch will search for all paths that contains your string, e.g. `-t properties`.
+You can even include one or more wildcards, e.g. `-t 'node*properties*data'`.